emarmolsanchez/eMIRNA/README.md

 # Functional Annotation

+Users can further infer the functional interactions putatively occurring between the novel predicted miRNA candidates and other mRNA target genes expressed in their experiments.

+&nbsp;

 ## eMIRNA.Target

-This module implements a fast seed pattern search on 3'-UTR regions from targeted mRNA transcripts, in order to detect putative mRNA targets for annotated miRNAs.
+This module implements a fast seed pattern search on 3'-UTR regions from targeted mRNA transcripts, in order to detect putative mRNA targets of the novel annotated miRNAs.

 ## eMIRNA.Network